Guttman Landau: Holocaust era

 The appeal was bluntly rejected by Vasiliu, while Șapira tried in vain to obtain a postponement from Antonescu himself.
 On October 7, as panic engulfed the Ghetto, Landau also addressed a telegram to Antonescu, asking him "very submissively" to "grant pity on [the Chișinău Jews]".
 Nevertheless, deportations continued at a steady pace.
 According to Landau's wife Sara, eighteen of her own relatives were deported on the last train from Chișinău, and did not survive deportation, being either shot or dying from typhus.
 Her husband was intensely petitioned by relatives of the deportees, answering them that he knew nothing "about where they were sent".
 On October 22, Antonescu gave an order excepting baptized Jews and former Sfatul deputies from being deported—thereby allowing the Landaus to remain in Chișinău.
+In January 1942, Antonescu's aide Constantin Z. Vasiliu gave his approval that a five-man Jewish committee, including Landau and Fred Șaraga, be allowed to visit Transnistria and "provide assistance to the Jewish deportees"; the order was later rephrased, allowing only two delegates.

-The Romanian regime revoked that order on March 30, 1942, when Antonescu instigated the "cleansing of the terrain".
+The Romanian regime revoked the order to spare the excepted categories on March 30, 1942, when Antonescu instigated the "cleansing of the terrain".
 This meant the deportation of the 425 Jews remaining in Bessarabia (257 of whom were in the Ghetto, including paraplegics and mental patients).
 Despite having saved 23,800 lei for bribes, the Landaus could not buy protection.
 On May 20, as the order came for their evacuation, they decided to commit suicide together by morphine overdose.
 A search party team found the couple still breathing, sending them to hospital.
 Sara was rescued and, interned, narrowly avoided deportation; Guttman died in intensive care, on the morning of May 21.
 His death remains one of many forced suicide cases in the closing Ghetto—9 others are mentioned by name in Ehrenburg and Grossman's book.
-Sara Landau's presence was tolerated in Chișinău for the next year, as the orders for deportation were no longer enforced, and, in mid-1943, ceased altogether.
+Sara Landau's presence was tolerated in Chișinău for the next year, as the orders for deportation were no longer enforced, and, in mid-1943, were altogether rescinded.
 Following the resumption of Soviet control in 1944, she gave testimony on the Ghetto's plight and the deaths in her own family to Soviet investigators.